Common Shoulder Injuries in the Golfer

 Shoulder Injuries in the Middle-Aged Golfer

-One of the most common injuries for a middle-aged golfer is a rotator cuff strain or tear.
-Therotator cuff is a group of four muscles that surround the shoulder and help to stabilize the shoulder joint and also move the joint in multiple directions.
+One of the most common shoulder injuries for a middle-aged golfer is a rotator cuff strain or tear.
+The rotator cuff is a group of four muscles that surround the shoulder and help to stabilize the shoulder joint and also move the joint in multiple directions.
 If one of these muscles is injured you may notice increased pain with movement, feelings of weakness or heaviness in the arm and loss of ROM.

 Middle-aged golfers are more at risk for this injury compared to younger golfers due to the changes in thoracic and scapular postural changes that can occur with aging.
 The scapula, also known as your shoulder blade, is very important in the movement of your shoulder.
 If you begin to lose thoracic mobility and/or demonstrate changes in the position of your scapula that can put more stress on your rotator cuff muscles, causing an injury.